Photo Gallery

 Ransom Culler

-A native of High Point, North Carolina, Ransom Culler has designed exceptional furniture for over 25 years.
-Culler is well known for his ability to work with a wide range of materials and for a focus on comfort and proportion in his designs.
-His work has earned critical acclaim for its contemporary and classic style.
-With an education in furniture design from the prestigious Kendall College of Art and Design, Ransom has created and contributed to hundreds of domestic and international projects.
+A native of High Point, North Carolina, Ransom Culler has been crafting exceptional furniture for over 25 years.
+Renowned for his expertise in working with a wide range of materials, Culler emphasizes comfort and proportion in his designs.
+His work has garnered critical acclaim for seamlessly blending contemporary and classic styles.
+A graduate of the prestigious Kendall College of Art and Design with a degree in furniture design, Culler has contributed to hundreds of acclaimed projects both domestically and internationally.

 Read MoreThayer Coggin